-Using D2L, student submits manuscript, which is then sent to Pacifica's proofreader.
+Using D2L, student submits manuscript, which is sent to Pacifica's proofreader.
 When the proofed copy is returned with corrections noted, the Dissertation Office sends it to the student for revision.
-After the student completes the revisions, the Dissertation Office spotchecks the revised manuscript to ensure that it is now ready for publication.
-Student must submit forms, print-ready manuscript, and be in good standing with Business Office before proceeding to Step
+After the student completes the revisions, the Dissertation Office spot-checks the revised manuscript to ensure that it is ready for publication.
+Student must submit forms, print-ready manuscript, and be in good standing with Student Accounts Office before proceeding to Step 7.